GilMM27/Object-Oriented-Programming-TC1030.307/README.md

 Simplified version of the game, consisting in a 30 square board, a dice and two players.
 The players will take turns to roll the dice and move across the board, taking account of the snakes (go back) and ladders (advance forward).

 ### Compile Instructions
 To compile the program, navigate to the src directory and run snakes.cpp, make sure all the files are in the same directory.

+Compile:
+g++ main.cpp board.cpp dice.cpp mygame.cpp player.cpp -o executable

+Run with predetermined user input:
+Get-Content input.txt | ./executable

+Run with predetermined user input and save output:
+Get-Content input.txt | ./executable | Out-File output.txt

 ### OOP Concepts Used
 Encapsulation:
 - Dice: Encapsulates the logic for rolling a die
 - Board: Including the initialization of squares and the type of square